EddyLuten/bhreia.com/docs/character-creation/character-options.md

 ### Child of Melora {:.stats}

-At your birth, [Melora](../deities/melora.md) imbued your spirit with a strong connection to the natural world.
+At your birth, [[melora]] imbued your spirit with a strong connection to the natural world.
 {:.stat}

 **Child of Nature.** You get a +1 to Nature (INT) skill checks and have Advantage on Nature skill checks while in the wilderness.